 Tim Prater

-The agenda for the Sandgate Parish Council Planning Committee meeting, to held on 22nd July 2024 at 7pm or at the fall of the Full Council Meeting whichever is later.
+The agenda for the Sandgate Parish Council Planning Committee meeting, to held on Monday 10th September 2024 at 7pm or the fall of the preceding Finance Committee meeting, whichever is later..

 The Planning Committee meeting is open to press and public.
 If any member of the public wishes to attend, please can they notify clerk@sandgatepc.org.uk in advance.
 This allows us to ensure we have sufficient seats and allow reasonable spacing.